srpn97/cs272-custom-env-group-7/README.md

 The RL model has shown the ability to progressively increase the agent's net worth.
 However, high variance in rewards and a slight dip in performance towards the end of training suggest potential overfitting.
 Continuous adaptation is necessary for developing a robust and generalizable strategy.

 ![Learning Curve](images/Figure_1.png)

+In conclusion, the model shows learning and improvement in the task of stock trading but also exhibits a degree of inconsistency.
+The key takeaway is that while the average performance is good, there's room for improvement in terms of the stability and reliability of the trading strategy.
+Future work could involve refining the model to reduce variance, potentially by tuning hyperparameters, enhancing the state representation, or implementing a more sophisticated reward structure to guide the agent toward more consistent strategies.